|

 whom have their own manufacturing facilities in Limoges, France.
 The

-importers have their own rich history; see our
+importers have their own rich history; see "Limoges Importers" below for more information.

 Every